 Patrick Berry (Founder of Kammermusik, Bassoon)

 You can reach the Board of Directors via email here.
 We welcome your questions and feedback!

-Our overriding goal is to create an excellent playing and learning experience, which we achieve by procuring the best available coaching talent.
+In the face of many years of declining interest and funding in the arts, and in music programs in schools in particular, our overriding goal is to create an excellent playing and learning experience for the adult amateur player, which we achieve by procuring the best available coaching talent.
 We now not only look locally, but have engaged world-class coaches from across the USA and abroad.
 We conduct our workshops in Santa Fe, known for its peaceful environs and mild weather, and have started a biennial workshop in the historic Oxford University, England.
 As with everything else, as costs rise, they are reflected in our workshop costs.
 We want to provide as much opportunity as possible to amateur musicians, including those who lack the means to afford the Kammermusik experience.

 Our registration fees cover the costs of the workshops themselves for the attendees.
 We need additional income to grow the workshops and to enable less well-off participants to attend.
-In 2016, for example, we have so far spent $4,050 on scholarships and $687 on the music library, none of which would have been possible without generous donations received in 2015.
+In 2018, for example, the organization has provided nearly $7,000 in scholarships, enabling more than 20 people to attend who otherwise could not, and bring a love and appreciation of chamber music back to their communities, none of which would have been possible without generous donations received in 2017.

 We do our best to help ourselves but have received very helpful ACMP grants that have mitigated financial risk as we’ve experimented with new formats and designs to enhance our programs and keep them fresh.
 Many Board members (who are all volunteers) and others who have participated in the past have given generous donations to the Workshop.